 Battery bank chargers for small devices

-Practically everyone has a cell phone now.
-At $20 a month, they are as cheap or cheaper than a landline.
+Practically everyone has a cell phone now, and they are as cheap or cheaper than a landline.
 Besides cell phones, a lot of us have small devices like e-readers or mp3 players that don’t take a lot of power but can be very nice to have during short or long-term emergencies.

 While a lot of devices that have small battery banks to cell phones topped off only boast 4400mAh of reserved energy, this solar power bank holds 25000mAh!
 So what can you do with that much power?
 Well, you can charge an Ipad Mini 3 times or an iPhone 9 times.
 I don’t own one of those myself, but I get the impression they are fairly high drain devices so you might do even better if you have another type of phone or tablet.

 This battery bank is easy to keep topped off using the USB charging feature that allows the bank to be fully charged in as little as 5 hours.
 You could keep this in your car and topped off just in case you get stuck somewhere or keep it on hand in case of winter storms.

 A good battery charger is also nice considering how many things still run on AA and AAA batteries.
 The battery charger below works via USB which is handy.
 You could always plug the USB charger into a wall adapter if you want to use your standard outlets.
 EBL batteries are good quality.
 I plan on replacing some of my other batteries with them.

 EBL 40Min iQuick Smart Battery Charger with USB Port and AA 2300mAh Rechargeable Batteries 4 Counts

 I buy really cheap smartphones because I really don’t talk on the phone much.
 Phones are mostly for work and emergency communications and keeping telemarketers employed.
 I realize that a lot of people use their phones a lot more and buy phones that cost as much as my last two computers combined.